-- 2. Guidelines for Prevention of laundering assets applicable to non-profit entities To be released in October, 2014 - 3.
+- 2. Risk Management Model Money Laundering and Terrorism Financing Sector for the Games of Chance and Gambling. - 3.
+Legislative document that includes standards on risk management Laundering and Terrorism Financing that applies to all sectors of the economy. - 4.
+Guidelines for Prevention of laundering assets applicable to non-profit entities To be released in October, 2014 - 5.
 Risk Management Model on Money Laundering and Terrorist Financing for state institutions, with a focus on public procurement.